 If you would like a free Latin homeschool curriculum, check out Linney’s Latin Class.
 The class is a free online class that uses the textbook The First Year of Latin.

-The textbook is available as a free PDF or it may be purchased from Amazon.
+The textbook is free PDF, or you can buy it from Amazon.

-The lectures are offered as a series of YouTube videos.
-Study aids are available to help children master the material along with an answer key.
+Linney’s lectures are offered as a series of YouTube videos.
+Study aids and an answer key are available to help children master the material.

 The class is appropriate for high school students.
-The first 33 lessons are approximately the equivalent of one year of high school Latin.
+The first 33 lessons are equivalent to one year of high school Latin.

 Learn more about Linney’s Latin Class here.